 Applying for divorce in Fiji

-If you live in Australia, but you’re applying for divorce in Fiji, whether as the applicant or the respondent to the divorce application, you must sign the application in front of a notary public.
-The notary public will witness your signature and notarise your divorce application to confirm that you were the person who signed it in their presence.
+If you live in Australia, but you’re applying for divorce in Fiji, you must sign the divorce application in front of a notary public.
+The notary public will verify your identity, witness your signature and notarise your divorce application.
+Whether you’re the applicant or respondent, notarisation confirms that you’re the person who signed the application.

-Notarising of your divorce application generally requires you to sign your divorce application in front of a notary public.
+Notarising your divorce application generally requires you to sign it in front of a notary public.
 This means:

 - You must visit the notary public with your completed, but not signed, divorce application.